I’ll keep it short and sweet. This blog post will give you very good overview of what you will need to start and succeed in your business.

 - The health insurance must be offered within 3 months of the employee joining.
 Previously some companies made the new hires wait longer until they could sign up for a company plan.

-These rules apply to full time workers and is one of the reasons why so many corporations have been switching to part time workers, contractors and freelancers.
+These rules apply to full-time workers and are one of the reasons why so many corporations have been switching to part-time workers, contractors, and freelancers.

 Further Reading: https://www.sba.gov/content/employers-with-fewer-25-employees

-Here are the two main reason for getting the IRS to knock on your door and want to bend you over the table.
+Here are the two main reasons for getting the IRS to knock on your door and want to bend you over the table.

 These are tips given to me by two different but amazing accountants.